rminelli/user-auth-angular-node-sql-server/README.md

 ##
 Authenticate and authorize users.

-This project is to demonstrate the integration of node.js and angular.js as the sql server.
+This project is to demonstrate the integration of Node.JS and AngularJS as the SQL Server 2016.

 The settings were made to run from VSCode using the Live Server extension.